Using the Zotero LibreOffice Plugin

 Start typing part of a title, the last names of one or more authors, and/or a year in the dialog box.
 Matching items will instantly appear below the dialog box.

-Select an item by clicking on it or by pressing return when it is highlighted.
-The item will appear in the dialog box in a shaded field.
-Press return again to insert the citation and close the Quick Format Citation dialog.
+Select an item by clicking on it or by pressing Enter/Return when it is highlighted.
+The item will appear in the dialog box in a shaded bubble.
+Press Enter/Return again to insert the citation and close the Add Citation box.

 The “Document Preferences” window lets you set the following document-specific preferences: